The Paris–Roubaix, the “Hell of the North”

 Our Paris–Roubaix profile is one of the favorites in our roster of race rides.
 It’s certainly one of the more unique profiles you can teach—it’s not like you get to describe riding over cobblestones every day!
-This year’s Paris-Roubaix takes place on April 8th.
+The race takes place in early April, but you can teach this ride any time of the year—I often pull it out in October or November.

-We looked to someone who is a fanatic about the Spring Classics bicycle races and is also an exceptional indoor cycling instructor, Matt Scheffer, to create this amazing ride.
-Put the two together and you have an emotional, challenging, yet very fun ride to offer your students, even those who might never have heard of the Paris–Roubaix.
-This will be a profile that piques their interest, as you explain the unique history of this race.
+For the original ICA Paris–Roubaix profile back in 2014, we looked to Matt Scheffer, someone who is a fanatic about the Spring Classics bicycle races to create this amazing ride…he is also an exceptional indoor cycling instructor.
+Put the two together and you have an emotional, challenging, and exciting ride to offer your students, even those who might never have heard of the Paris-Roubaix.
+This will be a profile that piques their interest as you explain the unique history and layout of this race.

+Now, in 2024, I realized that I have some different and exciting cues I wanted to add to the original master class profile, so I have a brand new version that you can download below, along with my updated Express Profile.
+This profile is perfect for the men’s or women’s race.
 This race is so full of history and drama, you can’t help but have a great time as you visualize the pavé (the rugged cobbled sections of the brutal 160-mile race).
-Since the weather can sometimes be challenging and the course very muddy, you can have some fun with your visuals.
+Since the weather is sometimes challenging and the course very muddy, you can have some fun with your visuals.

 paris roubaix

-Below are a few of the most memorable quotes I added to the profile.
+Below are a few of the most memorable quotes you’ll find in the 2017 profile.

 “Don’t hunt around for other expressions; for the eighty years this race has existed, its chroniclers have used these words and these alone.
 By necessity.
 What words, you ask?
 Beauty, sadness, pain, courage, injustice.”